jschaf/jsc/posts/2025/bitmaps-reveal-queen-bee.md

 2. The word contains only the letters present in the `target` bitmap.

 The challenge lies in ensuring that a word uses only the target letters.
-In other words, does the `word` bitmap contain only the set bits corresponding to the `target` bitmap?
+In other words, does the `word` bitmap contain only the set bits that correspond to the `target` bitmap?
 We can encode the logic with two steps:

 1. Bitwise `and` the `word` bitmap with the `target` bitmap.
 The result is only